From the Desk of:

 6 instructional videos by noted didgeridoo teacher Tyler Sussman.
 These videos have been created specifically for sleep apnea sufferers, and provide step-by-step instruction on these topics:

-The digital version of Cure Your Sleep Apnea with the Didgeridoo is a downloadable ebook and online videos that are immediately available to you after purchase – even if it’s 4am in the morning!
+Apnea with the Didgeridoo is a downloadable ebook and online videos that are immediately available to you after purchase – even if it’s 4am in the morning!
 You will need Adobe Acrobat Reader to open the ebook.

 The physical version of Cure Your Sleep Apnea with the Didgeridoo is a print guide and DVD set that is shipped directly to your home within 7-10 business days of your order.